Manifestor-cc/usage-guide/docs/bypasses/rockstar_games/gta.md

 Right click on it -> Properties -> at the bottom in the Launch Options field add `-nobattleye`

 ### Congrats!
-If you’ve followed all of the steps correctly, you should be able to play GTA IV or GTA V.
+If you've followed all of the steps correctly, you should be able to play GTA IV or GTA V.

 :::important
 **To play the game:**